The Agency for Health Care Administration (AHCA)

 actual volume for that procedure may be understated.
 This is because the website does not include volume for those physicians

-that sometimes perform surgery in neighboring states, VA hospitals or facilities that closed during or after the reporting
+that sometimes perform surgery in neighboring states, VA hospitals, ambulatory surgery centers or facilities that closed during or after the reporting

 period.
-The website also excludes physicians with inactive licenses and those who may have performed in facilities that closed
+The website also excludes physicians with inactive licenses.

 - Patients sometimes need several surgical procedures during a hospitalization.
 The volume data displayed on this website